 - 2nd Group met the national guidelines of 150 minutes of exercise a week

 - 3rd Group exercised 3 times more than the national guidelines of over 450 minutes a week.

 The results from the various groups were later re-grouped under gender and race.
-They found that white men were at the highest risk of developing CAC.

-Dr. Jamal Rana, a cardiologist at Kaiser Permanente in Oakland concurs that a high level of exercise over time may put strain on the arteries.
+Dr. Jamal Rana, a cardiologist at Kaiser Permanente in Oakland concurs that a high level of exercise over time may put a strain on the arteries.
 However, he added that the study has not authenticated that the plaque buildup in the artery can rupture to cause a heart attack.